MehmetAlpGuler/OOP_Fundemantals/README.md

 ![](images/OverridingVsOverloading.png)

+###### Hiding
+When you declare two static methods with same name and signature in both superclass and subclass then they hide each other i.e. a call to the method in the subclass will call the static method declared in that class and a call to the same method is superclass is resolved to the static method declared in the super-class.

 #### Runtime polymorphism
    It is also known as Dynamic Method Dispatch.
 It is a process in which a function call to the overridden method is resolved at Runtime.
 This type of polymorphism is achieved by Method Overriding.